 One Version per Piece of Content

 We only accept one version of each piece of content.
 You cannot take a Single Work and break it into a Series and have 2 separate titles.
 You also cannot submit separate edits or cuts of a title.
-If a title has been fully re-shot with new cast, locations, etc. that is OK.
+If a title has been remade and fully re-shot with a new cast, locations, etc. that is okay.

 Films that are individual works but tie together with overarching themes, locations, etc... must be uploaded as Single works.
 For a collection of Short Films, they should be uploaded as a Series with individual Episodes or combined into a Single work with ONE (1) set of end credits at the tail.
 No mention of episodes are allowed in Single Works.

 As long as you don't violate these policies, you can submit your content.
 There is no need for any "approval" requests.

 We also want to help you, the creators, to increase your chance of being picked up by the channels as wide as possible.
-Our Content Guidelines are based on our experience of countless buyer transactions.
+Our Content Guidelines are based on our experience with countless buyer transactions.
 The more you follow them, we believe the higher your chances of wide distribution are.